cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

     ToString Utility Functions

 ## CakeMix Exclusive C++ Types
 CakeMix introduces a few types exclusive to the C++ API.
-They are defined in `CakeIO/CakeMixTypes.h`.
+They are defined in `Cake IO/CakeMixTypes.h`.

 --8<-- "note-native-only.md"